Growing Your Own Vegetable Garden Starts Indoors In Cold Climates

 We would recommend 16 square feet as a starting point, at least for most gardeners that are putting together a fairly small size garden.
 This is about a 4 foot by 4 foot space, or a little more than a meter squared.

 This grow tent is 4 foot by 4 foot, or about 1.2 meters squared.
-If comfortably holds eight 1020 trays.
+It comfortably holds eight 1020 trays.
 There is a little bit of room for plants along the sides, but not much.

 If you are trying to grow a lot of plants, perhaps several hundred or more, you are going to need more indoor growing space.

 Our setup, for indoor growing, is approximately 40 square feet.
-That allows us grow around 800 seed starts for our garden.
-We have that split among a 16 square foot grow tent and two temporary 2×6 tables we use as an “overflow” space.
+That allows us to grow around 800 seed starts for our garden.

 Our temporary indoor growing table